DataDog/fluent-plugin-datadog/README.md

 <filter datadog.**>
   @type record_modifier

-  # change encoding if your logs from your logs '<SOURCE_ENCODING>' to 'utf-8'
+  # change the encoding from the '<SOURCE_ENCODING>' of your logs to 'utf-8'
   char_encoding <SOURCE_ENCODING>:utf-8
 </filter>
 ```